 - NOW has been extended in order to continue to support employers facing an acute and significant drop in revenue (i.e. more than 20%).

-- Support takes the form of partial coverage of the employer’s wage costs for the period of June through August 2020 and is proportionate to the decrease in revenue.
+- Support takes the form of partial coverage of the employer’s wage costs for the period of June up until September 2020 and is proportionate to the decrease in revenue.

 - The goal of NOW 2.0 is to enable employers to retain employees and make them jointly responsible for preserving employment in the Netherlands.